Lab Report │

 The mistake:

-• By the time athlete feels thirsty, already 1-2% dehydrated
+• By the time the athlete feels thirsty, they're already 1-2% dehydrated.

 The system:

-• Monitor urine color (pale yellow = hydrated, dark yellow = dehydrated)
+• Monitor urine color (pale yellow is hydrated, dark yellow is dehydrated).

-• Weigh athlete before and after tournament (weight loss = fluid loss to replace)
+• Weigh the athlete before and after the tournament (weight loss equals fluid loss to replace).

 Frequently Asked Questions About Tournament Day Nutrition